 The NCE Standing Selection Committee is composed of international calibre experts with broad, multidisciplinary and multisectoral expertise, representing the domains of the three federal granting agencies, as well as the diversity of current government priority sectors.
-NCE Standing Selection Committee members are appointed by, and make recommendations to, the NCE Steering Committee.
+It reviews Letters of Intent (LOIs) and final applications for the Networks of Centres of Excellence (NCE), Knowledge Mobilization Initiative Networks (NCE-KM), Canada-India Research Centre of Excellence (CIRCE) and the NCE International Knowledge Translation Platforms (NCE-IKTP) initiative.
+The committee provides recommendations to the NCE Management Committee regarding which LOIs to advance to the full application stage of the competition, and recommends to the NCE Steering Committee which full applications should receive funding.

 David Fung is the chairman and CEO of the ACDEG Group of companies, a global technology integrator, with business partnerships in forest products, clean technologies, chemicals, renewable energy, agrifoods, marine equipment, OEM parts manufacturing and packaging wastes recycling in North America, Europe and Asia.
 He is a member of the Regulatory Advisory Committee of the Treasury Board of Canada, an “investment champion” for the Canadian Department of Foreign Affairs, Trade and Development, and a member of the Gateway Performance Table of Transport Canada.
 Dr. Fung is chair of the Chemical Institute of Canada and a strategic advisor of Cycle Capital Management Inc., the largest clean technology venture capital fund in Canada.